-Arethusa Cirque is a beautiful, less travelled trail that takes you to a lovely alpine meadow ringed with larches.
-Fossils and little waterfalls await at the far end of the meadow, watched over by dramatic, jagged peaks.
+Arethusa Cirque is a beautiful, unofficial trail that takes you to a lovely alpine meadow ringed with larches.
+Fossils and little waterfalls await on the far side, watched over by dramatic, jagged peaks.
 Visit in summer to see wildflowers and splash in the creek, or autumn to enjoy the golden larch trees.

-Why is Arethusa Cirque, next to Ptarmigan Cirque, so often overlooked?
-It’s an unofficial trail and old trail reports speak of bushwhacking and routefinding.
-Fast forward to 2017 and there is a well beaten path for most of the way and some minor route finding above treeline (made easier by sporadic bits of flagging tape).
-Scramble up Little Arethusa for even better views, and wave at the crowds at Pocaterra and Ptarmigan Cirques!
+While no longer a hidden gem, Arethusa Cirque tends to be less busy than nearby Ptarmigan Cirque and Pocaterra Ridge.
+Old trail reports mentioned bushwhacking and routefinding, but as of 2017, there is a well beaten path for most of the way and only minor route finding above treeline (made easier by sporadic bits of flagging tape).
+Scramble up Little Arethusa for even better views, and wave at the crowds below!

 It’s cloudy and 6 degrees as we pull into the (unmarked) Arethusa parking lot.
-We bundle up and head for the trailhead at the north end of the parking lot.
-A well used trail leads up and to the right.
-The trail climbs gradually to the meadow (~700 m from the car) where we have the option to go left or right.
-Hikers on their way back tell us to stay right as it’s easier to find the trail if you do the loop counter-clockwise.
+After bundling up, we head for the trailhead at the north end of the parking lot.
+A well-beaten path leads up and to the right.
+The trail climbs gradually to the meadow, for about 700 metres, where we have the option to go left or right.
+Oncoming hikers tell us it’s easier to find the trail if you do the loop counter-clockwise, so we go to the right.
 (Variation: If you just want to see the larches and want to avoid the scramble, go to the left and return the way you came.)

 Follow the trail to the left, onto a grassy ridge.
 After passing a large gulley, keep an eye out for flagging tape and head left to go downhill.
+Follow the trail on the west side (skier’s right) of the gulley.
 At the bottom of the hill, re-join the trail you hiked in on and hike 700 metres to the parking lot.

-Since our objective is Little Arethusa, an outlier of Mount Arethusa near Highway 40, we continue straight, (instead of turning left and going downhill) to stay above treeline and head towards the highway.
+If you’d like to scramble Little Arethusa, an outlier of Mount Arethusa near Highway 40, continue straight, (instead of turning left and going downhill) to stay above treeline and head towards the highway.
 The peak looks little from a distance, but as we get closer, we realize how ridiculously steep it is.
-We start out zigzagging up scree and slab, then move westward where it’s rumored to be easier.
+We start out zigzagging up scree and slab, then move westward where it’s easier.
 Large cairns reveal a good, rocky trail and we take that, albeit slowly, to the summit ridge.

-The summit ridge is exposed, with a massive dropoff on the east side, but by dropping down to the west side (side closest to the road), we avoid danger.
+The summit ridge is exposed, with a massive dropoff on the east side, but by dropping down to the west side (side overlooking the highway), we can avoid it.
 It’s then a pleasant walk to the small summit.
 From the top, we look down on Ptarmigan Cirque and across to Pocaterra Ridge, Highwood Range and back at Storm Mountain.
 It’s an amazing view for such a short hike and we will definitely do it again!

 As the sun dips lower in the sky, we retrace our steps until we see a cairn and flagging tape on the right (just before the large gulley).
 The narrow trail is soon enclosed in trees, so we sing loudly to scare the wild things.
 At the bottom of the ridge, we cross a dry streambed, and notice we are already back at the meadow where we had lunch.
 From here, we’re on familiar ground.
-We turn right and head downhill to the car.
-Ice cream at Fortress Junction awaits!
+We turn right and head downhill to the car, motivated by thought of ice cream at Fortress Junction!